castanhas98/asynchronous_server/README.md

 To do (High to Low priority timeline-wise):
   - Chat between clients:
+    - Clients can have username!
+    - Only print message for the other clients, don't do echo.
     - Chat between two clients
       - Sessions are managed by the server?
       - Client message needs to have a header and a body: